youweichen0208/YC-Tech-Blog/src/backend/c#.md

   - Generic collections are type-safe, meaning they only allow elements of a specific data type.
 - **No Boxing and Unboxing**:
   - Generic collections avoid the need for boxing and unboxing, resulting in better performance when working with value types.

+## Explain the concept of "generics" in C#?

+Generics is a feature in C# that allows the creation of classes, interfaces, and methods that can work with any data type.
+This allows for a more flexible and reusable code.